 Bates, of course, was not just going to the “big city.”
 The main purpose of her visit was the White City.
 That’s the nickname for the spectacular artificial city that served as the grounds of the 1893 World’s Fair.
-The name came from the massive buildings, which has been spray-painted white just days before the fairgrounds opened.

 All men were poets for one brief, bright space

 In the White City